-After going through this entire comparison and really thinking about it, it seems fair to say that each of these free investing apps offer something a little different than the other, so they are going to suit certain people better depending on that individual’s needs.
+After spending a lot of time using and comparing these two investing apps, and really thinking about it, it seems fair to say that each of these free investing apps offer something a little different than the other, so they are going to suit certain people better depending on that individual’s needs.

-Robinhood is rated higher because this is an investment app review and Robinhood is a better app if you’re strictly investing, but if you want to get rid of Venmo and be able to transfer money easily, Robinhood can’t do that… yet.
+Robinhood is rated higher as an investment app because this is an investment app review site and Robinhood is a better app if you’re strictly investing, but if you want to get rid of Venmo and be able to transfer money easily, Robinhood can’t do that…

 Cash App and Robinhood Services

 In this category we compare the features of each investing app and the overall user experience.